 Trunnion mounted ball valves have a similar structure as traditional ball valves.
 The only difference is that trunnion ball valves have additional mechanical anchoring that supports the ball or disk.
 In this design, the ball is supported from both ends on the x-axis, so that it stays in place and is easy to control.
 Here is a look at the different parts of a trunnion-mounted ball valve.

 The body of the valve is the casing that holds and protects the internal parts of a trunnion mounted ball valve.
 It can be made of carbon steel, stainless steel, low-temperature carbon steel, duplex, super duplex, Inconel, and more depending on the application.
+While metal seat ball valve and carbon steel ball valve are very suitable for high-temp applications.

 The stem of a trunnion mounted ball valve connects the ball to the actuator.
 It is connected to the ball through welded joints and it controls the movement of the ball.
 Trunnion ball valves have reinforced anti-blowout stems, that’s why they can handle cryogenic and high-temperatures without sustaining any damage.